 I know she never expected or wanted anything from me and she spoke jokingly, but at that time I made a quiet promise to myself that next year I will get her a gold necklace,” Manjari recalls.

 Since then, Manjari is constantly reminded of all that she wanted to do for her parents but could not.
 “We grew up in a single salary home with my father giving us the best he could on a teacher’s earnings.
 He spent whatever he saved on giving me and my brothers a good education.
 He mortgaged his home, spent his gratuity and even commuted his pension for us.
 I took an educational loan for my higher education.
 My brothers also took loans for their education and I supported them as much as I could,” she says.

 The problem, however, arose after her marriage.
 “Even though I had a candid conversation with my husband before marriage that I would be supporting my parents financially and he seemingly had no problems with that, the reality was quite different.Every time I sent money to my parents I was made to feel as if I was doing something wrong – almost as though I was stealing.
 Even though it was my own salary,” she says.

 Her businessman husband did not contribute to running the family expenses.
 His earnings went into his business as did hers.
 “All my earnings went into his business and into running the house.
-I took care of his mother, his brother’s children and even took a loan to help him buy some equipment for his business.
+I provided for the family.
 While my parents remained uncared for, I was taking care of his mother, paying for her surgery and other medical expenses,” Manjari recalls.

 After her mother’s passing away, Manjari’s father’s health deteriorated and she asked him to come stay with her.
 “Though my husband had suggested that we bring him to Bangalore for some time, this was not liked by his family.
 I was constantly taunted and humiliated.